-German election demographics: facts and figures | DW | 10.09.2021
+German election demographics: Facts and figures | DW | 10.09.2021

 Germany's electorate is aging and shrinking.
 What will that mean for the German parliament in the post-Merkel era?

-60.4 million people are eligible to vote in Germany on September 26 — that's a drop by 1.3 million on the last general election four years ago.
+About 60.4 million people are eligible to vote in Germany on September 26 — that's a drop of 1.3 million on the last general election four years ago.
 And more than half of the electorate is over the age of 50.

-This shift is part of Germany's broader demographic change that continues to see more deaths than births in the country.
+This shift is part of a broader demographic change in Germany that continues to see more deaths than births in the country.
 But while migration has helped to stabilize Germany's population, many of those migrants are not able to vote.
 As a result, Germany's electorate is becoming older and smaller.

 As the population ages, there's a shift in the generational balance of power in elections.
 In West Germany's 1987 national election 23% of voters were under the age of 30 and 26% were over 60.
 For the 2021 election, the office of the Federal Returning Officer expects the number of voters under 30 to fall to under 15% and those over 60 to rise above 38%.